Skip to content

 Sherwin Williams Whitetail vs a number of other whites including swiss coffee on a color card

 Swiss Coffee has an LRV of 84, so it is a little darker than Whitetail.
-It also leans more into yellow-mustard territory than the orange of Whitetail.
+It is also a little bit cooler.

 Swiss coffee vs whitetail on a wall